gentom/gentom/README.md

 Hello, World.
 I'm Gento.
-I build an ecosystem where people who seriously want to please people can display their max creativity.
+I aim to build an ecosystem where people who seriously want to please people can display their max creativity.

 ---